 - Hire one or two caregivers independently on your own.
 While less expensive, it will also take more of your time to complete the interviewing, hiring, training, payroll, and supervisory duties.

 - Work with a private duty home care agency.
 This option is typically more expensive, but the agency will do all of the work for you.

 Are you finding the terms and phrases surrounding senior care to be more than a little confusing?

 It's why we created Senior Glossary: Decoding Senior Care Acronyms and Lingo.
-You can download it to help you better understand the senior care options available to your loved one.
+You can also download our latest Staying Home vs. Moving to Senior Living Guide to help you better understand the senior care options available to your loved one.